 July 10, 2008

-Hi, Carrie.
+A. Hi, Carrie.
 If you were to weld something that is zinc plated it can vaporize the zinc and cause "metal fume fever", but that requires a temperature of thousands of degrees.
-It is also true that zinc is not considered a "food-safe surface", which means that the zinc can dissolve into acidic foods.
-For example, it is considered inadvisable to slice tomatoes on this surface -- but people (apparently including the kitchen servants of the Vanderbilts) have done so for centuries, so it's not like it's an extreme hazard.
+It's true though that zinc is not considered a "food-safe surface", even those zinc is an essential micronutrient not a poison, because the zinc can dissolve into acidic foods.
+For example, it is considered inadvisable to slice tomatoes on this surface -- but people (apparently including the kitchen servants of the Vanderbilts) did so for centuries, so it's not like it's an extreme hazard.

 Zinc countertops have become fashionable once again despite this problem.
 So, for counterspace and a microwave, I think your zinc-topped hoosier cabinet is ideal; enjoy it.

 finishing.com - Pine Beach, New Jersey

 Striving to live Aloha

 A. I work at a restaurant with a zinc bar and we use a metal polish called Flitz [affil. link to product info on Amazon].
 It takes almost anything off from dark rings from glasses to oxidation.Anna Zalner